remla2024-team14/operation/README.md

 ## How to: Start the Application using Kubernetes

-Firstly, run `eval $(minikube docker-env)` in your terminal to use the Minikube docker-env for the current session.

-Now, build the *operation-app* and *operation-model-service* images inside this environment in order to allow for the local images to be pulled by Kubernetes.
-This is similar to what we did above:
+In order to get authorized for pulling Docker images from GHCR, configure a personal GHCR Login Secret by running:
 ```
-docker-compose build
+kubectl create secret docker-registry ghcr-login-secret --docker-server=https://ghcr.io --docker-username=<YOUR_GITHUB_USERNAME>
+--docker-password=<YOUR_PAT>
+--docker-email=<YOUR_GITHUB_EMAIL>
 ```

+Run `eval $(minikube docker-env)` in your terminal to use the Minikube docker-env for the current session.

 Next, use Kubectl to apply our deployment YAML file defining our Deployments, Services and Ingress.